Title of statistical activity: Registered motor vehicles

 15.1.
 Comparability - geographical The extent to which statistics are comparable between geographical areas.

-The data comply with the definitions of the Eurostat/OECD/UNECE Common Questionnaire on transport.
+The data are internationally comparable, as defined in Eurostat/OECD/UNECE Common Questionnaire on transport.

 15.2.
 Comparability - over time The extent to which statistics are comparable or reconcilable over time.